-F ~ 1 1 20.
-Other NFBP & secure transaction techniques PC TCI has not considered the risk of other non-financial businesses and professions being misused for the purpose of ML/ FT.
-TCI Authorities have not considered or taken adequate steps to ensure that the money laundering risk associated with the large volumes of cash at the casinos are reduced. • TCI should consider if there are other non- financial businesses and professions that are at risk of being misused for ML or FT.
+20. Other NFBP & secure transaction techniques PC TCI has not considered the risk of other non-financial businesses and professions being misused for the purpose of ML/ FT.
+TCI Authorities have not considered or taken adequate steps to ensure that the money laundering risk associated with the large volumes of cash at the casinos are reduced. • • TCI should consider if there are other non- financial businesses and professions that are at risk of being misused for ML or FT.
 In this regard, TCI should specifically assess the risk of ML and FT in the construction industry, considering the amount of cash turnover in this industry.
 TCI Authorities should consider taking an intermediary role in the process of establishing proper communications between local banks and the casino, in order to assure that credit card facilities for casino clients are available at the casinos place of business in order to reduce the amount of cash in circulation in the casino.
 POCO has been amended to include a regime for a Non-Regulated Financial Businesses and a Non-Regulated Financial Business Supervisor and actions have been taken to register NRFBs since January 1 st 2011.
 The MLRA, at its meeting in December 2010 decided to have a sub-committee assess the risk of the construction industry being misused for ML and FT purposes and prepare a paper for consideration of the MLRA.
-The sub-committee reported to the MLRA at its meeting held on 23^{rd} July 2012 that it was making progress but would report again at the MLRA meeting scheduled for 3^{rd} September 2012.
-At that meeting it was decided that the sub-committee would complete its work and produce a final report by 31^{st} March 2013.
+The sub-committee reported to the MLRA at its meeting held on 23 rd July 2012 that it was making progress but would report again at the MLRA meeting scheduled for 3 rd September 2012.
+At that meeting it was decided that the sub-committee would complete its work and produce a final report by 31 st March 2013.
 The work in this area is expected to be completed by September 2013.
 An initial review of the numbers of entities which have been issued licenses by the business licensing unit has revealed that there are currently only 2 such entities.
 The MLRA at its February 21, 2014 meeting decided to single this area as one of the first areas to be considered in preparatory work for the National Risk Assessment.
 The NRA Team has agreed to take on this work with a view to having some preliminary finding by the end of April, 2014.
-As a part of this process the NRA team sent questionnaires to all mortgage lenders and to the Bar Council for distribution to its members.
-The NRA team's preliminary findings presented at the end of March 2014, showed that at present there are only three mortgage lenders.
-The companies are already regulated by the FSC either by the Bank and Trust department or the Mutual Funds Department.
-As a result, the entities already have in place AML controls and procedures.
-The report also confirms that the construction sector is not supervised and noted that since 2008 construction in the TCI has slowed in line with the general decline in the global economy.
-It further stated that it was difficult to assess the construction industry.
-More work on this sector is to be done.
+The NRA team determine that it is likely that there is a risk that the construction industry could be misused for ML or FT and has agreed to further consider the issue in conducting its work on the National Risk Assessment.
+Credit card facilities are now available in casinos.
+A review of the regulatory framework of the gaming industry was undertaken and a report on the findings was finalized in April 2014.
+The MLRA received a presentation on it at its meeting on May 22, 2014.
+The report contained a number of recommendations for legislation to over-haul the industry and the structure of the body which will regulate the industry and also make it more compliant with AML/CFT standards.
+At its meeting on July 23, 2014 Cabinet decided that included in the legislative agenda for the